saitharun1997/T-test-an-Correlation-using-python/README.md

-Editing README file of T-test-an-Correlation-using-python from local git
+Editing README file of T-test-an-Correlation-using-python from local git.Adding some more details about the project description.